Vaginal Cancer: Overview

 How is vaginal cancer diagnosed?

 The most common way to find vaginal cancer is unusual bleeding that causes a woman to see a doctor.
-The doctor will do a pelvic exam.
+The doctor will do a pelvic exam and a Pap test.
 A colposcopy may be done.
-For this test, the doctor uses a tool with a magnifying lens to get a close-up look at the inside of the vagina.
-The tool is not put into your vagina.
+To do this, the doctor uses a lighted tool with a magnifying lens to get a close-up look at the inside of the vagina.
+The tool is not put into your vagina, but a speculum is put in to open the vaginal walls so they're easier to see.

 A biopsy is the only way to know if a lump or change is cancer.
-Small pieces of tissue are taken out and checked for cancer cells.
-Many times a hollow needle is used to take out the bits of tissue.
+Small pieces of tissue (samples) are taken out and tested for cancer cells.
+A hollow needle may be used to take out the bits of tissue.
 The samples are sent to a lab.
 Your results will come back in about 1 week.

-After a diagnosis of vaginal cancer, you may have other tests.
+After a diagnosis of vaginal cancer, you may need other tests, like X-rays and imaging scans.
 These help your healthcare providers learn more about the cancer.
 They can help determine the stage of the cancer.
-The stage is how much and how far the cancer has spread (metastasized) in your body.
-It is one of the most important things to know when deciding how to treat the cancer.
+The stage is how much cancer there is and if/how far it has spread (metastasized) in your body.
+It's 1 of the most important things to know when deciding how to treat the cancer.

 How is vaginal cancer treated?